rajkish321/Census_Data_to_AWS/README.md

   ```

 ---
-## Need to change inflow, outflow, and output bucket names in the following files.
-The bucket names need to be very unique:
+## You need to change inflow, outflow, and output bucket names in the following files.
+The bucket names need to be unique across all of S3:

   - cloudformation/cloudformation.txt
   - inflow_bucket.txt
   - outflow_bucket.txt
   - output_bucket.txt

+  '''diff
-  ### for ddl files, open with notepad and at the bottom, change
+  - for ddl files, open with notepad and at the bottom, change
   __LOCATION 's3://census-inflow-data/'__ to __LOCATION 's3://\<YOUR_BUCKET_NAME>/'__
+'''
   - tables/inflow_table.ddl
   - tables/outflow_table.ddl